Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians: Introduction and main results

-For discrete and continuous gapped models of Bloch electrons, Wannier's result and its connection with the Chern character for all real flux values were rigorously formulated by Bellissard \cite{Bellissard86,Bellissard89} in the language of non-commutative geometry.
+For discrete and continuum gapped models of Bloch electrons, Wannier's result and its connection with the Chern marker (see \eqref{GenChern} below) for all real flux values were rigorously formulated by Bellissard \cite{Bellissard86,Bellissard89} in the language of non-commutative geometry.
 The equality argued by Wannier, generalizing \eqref{WannierDiagram} to any $b$, was dubbed ``gap labelling conjecture'' in \cite{Bellissard86}, and translated in a statement about the $K$-theory of certain crossed product $C^*$-algebras.
-Bellissard proved the gap labelling conjecture for aperiodic crystals without magnetic field in \cite{Bellissard92}; the full proof of the ``magnetic'' gap labelling conjecture was achieved by Benameur and Mathai in \cite{BenameurMathai15,BenameurMathai18}.
+Bellissard proved the gap labelling conjecture for aperiodic crystals without magnetic field in \cite{Bellissard92}, and the proof has been extended to more general quasi-crystals by Benameur and Oyono-Oyono in \cite{BenameurOyono07}; the full proof of the ``magnetic'' gap labelling conjecture was achieved by Benameur and Mathai in \cite{BenameurMathai15,BenameurMathai18}.
 In the case of periodic potentials, the proof of the $K$-theoretic reformulation of the magnetic gap labelling conjecture can be traced back to a theorem by Elliott \cite{Elliott84} on the $K$-theory of the rotation $C^*$-algebra, elaborating upon earlier results by Connes \cite{Connes80}, Pimsner and Voiculescu \cite{PimsnerVoiculescu80}, and Rieffel \cite{Rieffel81} for the two-dimensional case which is also of interest for the present paper.
-Unfortunately, Bellissard used the term ``St{\v r}eda formula'' to denote the equality between the derivative of the integrated density of states and the Chern character, although St{\v r}eda's contribution strictly consisted in relating the derivative with respect to the magnetic field of the integrated density of states with the Hall conductivity, within linear response.
-We note that the actual ``St{\v r}eda formula'', in the latter sense, was rigorously proved in the gapped continuous case by Cornean {\sl et al.} \cite{CorneanNenciuPedersen06}.
+Unfortunately, Bellissard used the term ``St{\v r}eda formula'' to denote the equality between the derivative of the integrated density of states and the Chern marker, although St{\v r}eda's contribution strictly consisted in relating the derivative with respect to the magnetic field of the integrated density of states with the Hall conductivity, within linear response.
+We note that the actual ``St{\v r}eda formula'', in the latter sense, was rigorously proved in the gapped continuum case by Cornean {\sl et al.} \cite{CorneanNenciuPedersen06}.